 Analytics are simple but robust, and that’s important when you need to figure out what is working and what isn’t working in terms of growing your audience.
 Captivate also works with the Interactive Advertising Bureau (IAB), which means all of their analytics are designed to be industry standard for podcasting — that means every stat is designed to be genuinely insightful.

-Because growing a podcast often takes input from a lot of people, Captivate will also let you have unlimited team members on board — it’s little touches like that that really help.
+Because growing a podcast often takes input from a lot of people, Captivate will also let you have unlimited team members on board — its little touches like that really help.

 There isn’t too much on the bad side either, only that there is no free plan, and their streams per month model might not suit everyone.

-The very first thing that strikes us about Blubrry is their unlimited bandwidth — not just on their higher tier plans, but all plans.
-If you’re lucky enough to have a podcast or podcasts with a lot of listenership, that unlimited bandwidth will certainly be a big selling point when you are looking for hosting platforms.
+Blubrry makes it to our list of the best podcast hosting services for several reasons.
+The very first thing that strikes us about Blubrry is their unlimited bandwidth — not just on their higher-tier plans, but all plans.
+If you’re lucky enough to have a podcast or podcast with a lot of listenership, that unlimited bandwidth will certainly be a big selling point when you are looking for hosting platforms.

-The little storage they do offer however is not a strict limit though, as they will not charge you if you go up to 25% over your month storage limit.
+The little storage they do offer however is not a strict limit though, as they will not charge you if you go up to 25% over your monthly storage limit.

 If you are a WordPress user, you’ll enjoy the fact that Blubrry will give you a free WordPress website, and using their Powerpress plugin, you’ll be able to upload your podcasts directly from your website.
 This gives users one less interface to worry about, which is always a time saver.